What Is The Difference Between Saltwater and Mineral Pools?

 Us humans absorb around 400ml to 500mls of pool water per hour of swimming until we get water logged (otherwise known universally by kids as "granny hands").
 The benefits of magnesium on hair, skin and muscle health are well established and plenty of swimmers prefer to be absorbing minerals rather than chemicals.

-Check to make sure the mineral blend you are buying are food grade which ensures you are so you are getting a consistent mineral concentration and quality of minerals without contaminates for your hard earned money.
+Check to make sure the mineral blend you are buying are food grade, which ensures you are getting a consistent mineral concentration and quality of minerals without contaminates for your hard earned money.
 Minerals from the "Dead Sea" is pretty enticing as it sounds so natural.
 Being natural is the issue.
 The quality and amount of potassium and magnesium can vary with every bag as it is naturally produced.
 Too much magnesium in your pool can lead to crystals forming which can stain your pool (they can be removed).
 Natural minerals can also contain naturally occurring contaminates like surface staining metals and phosphates (neither belong in your pool!).

 Adding magnesium and potassium to your pool often increases water hardness.
 Quality pool mineral blends will include boron which is a natural water softener and helps offset higher water hardness.
 If boron is not present, you will need to add a chemical softener to manage your water hardness.